Willcox-Research-Group/rom-operator-inference-Python3/README.md

 # Define a model of the form x' = Ax + c (no input).
 >>> lc_model = roi.ReducedModel('Lc', inp=False)

-# Fit the model to projected data X_, the projected derivative Xdot_,
+# Fit the model to snapshot data X, the snapshot derivative Xdot,
 # and the linear basis Vr by solving for the operators A_ and c_.
 >>> lc_model.fit(X, Xdot, Vr)